rhazhas/pymusicorgan/README.md

 # pymusicorgan
-a mini organ program that make music
+A mini organ program that make music